Context

 Problem 1: Missing narrative — Solved

-Problem 2: Not enough context — Solved
+Problem 2: Hidden or missing context — Solved

-Problem 3: Progress lost —Solved
+Problem 3: Progress frequently lost —Solved

 Problem 4: Not enough guidance in-app —Solved